 We are looking for passionate, sharp, motivated individuals to intern one-on-one with our staff.
 We offer the following positions:

 • Author Events

 We have three internship cycles per year: Spring, Summer, and Fall.

-• Spring 2019 Application Deadline – *EXTENDED to Monday, November 26*
+• Summer 2019 Application Deadline – TBD

 Our interns participate at every stage of the multi-media publication and event production process: planning and promoting our literary programming; building and contributing to our emerging magazines; shooting, recording, and editing photos, audio, and video, managing our social media and participating in grants research; designing and marketing our new initiatives; and learning about the bigger picture issues involved in organizational development.
 As an intern, you’ll receive a travel stipend and a number of benefits including Workshop membership and free enrollment in a writing workshop.

 Please review the positions below, send a cover letter and resume to desk [at] aaww.org with “Your Last Name – Internship Cycle [i.e. Summer 2018] – Desired Position(s)” in the subject line, choosing all applicable categories.
 Then complete the application form linked here.